manuelerdoes/manusblog_next/README.md

 * MID: multimedia: audio and video ✅
 * LOW: Search is inefficient and slow -> much better now ✅
 * BUG LOW: cannot delete blogs when not public ✅
+* LOW: copy to clipboard button in code blocks ✅

 * BUG LOW: cant comment with emojis on mobile ✅ -> utf8mb4 muss konfiguriert sein in mysql
 * BUG HIGH: No pics loaded when not logged in ✅